RockefellerArchiveCenter/DTeamDocs/values.md

 Support remote and on-site researchers' right to privacy and confidentiality.
 Advocate for sensible data retention policies and gathering minimal data.

 ### Support broad and equitable access to archival materials.
-Barriers including processing delays, unnecessary access restrictions, complex use policies, and inaccessible systems and content affect researchers unequally.
+Barriers to access including processing delays, unnecessary access restrictions, and complex use policies affect researchers unequally.
 Advocate for an inclusive community of researchers and research methodologies by supporting and developing systems and processes that enable all researchers to discover, evaluate and retrieve archival materials.

 ## Collaborate
 ### Build networks, not silos.

 Break down silos between people, departments, and institutions by implementing systems that are open and interoperable, using open-source standards and tools whenever possible.
 Harness colleagues' unique skills and expertise by seeking out opportunities for collaboration.
-Recognize that information work and infrastructure maintenance are often devalued and invisible, and practice care for ourselves and our colleagues in valuing that labor.

 ### Practice intentional communication.